lolipalooza/DateMachine-SexMachine/README.md

 ## To do

 Next
-- Better "change animations" system (replace the clickable in only one block 1 2 3 animations by separated buttons).

 Long-Term
 - Separate the Save/load from the offsets menu, join actors and cameras into one offset menu